breadboard-ai/breadboard/recipes/use-case/generate-embedding/README.md

 # Generate Embedding

-This recipe demonstrates how to generate an embedding.
+This board demonstrates how to generate an embedding.
 By default it will use the PaLM API, but you can use any API that takes a prompt and returns a response.

-## Running the Recipe
+## Running the Board

 ### Inputs